mcawthon72/word-frequency/README.md

 # word-frequency
 ## turnitin word frequency exercice

-This is a Java Spring Boot project demonstrating a single POST API endpoint to process and return the frequency of words within an array in descending order.
+This is a Java Spring Boot project demonstrating a single POST API endpoint to process and return the frequency of words within a collection in descending order.

 Software needed to run this project: